fearnleymartin/knowledge-base/README.md

 ## Google Scraper
 This script scrapes the Google search results page for a given query and extracts the list of the first 100 urls.
+See `knowledge_base/GoogleScraper/run.py` for usage example.

+## FastText filtering solution

+Basic FastText implementation which aims to distinguish between answers to questions and general discussion in forums

 # Querying the database